tszheichoi/awesome-sensor-logger/README.md

 ### Recommended Tools
 Python is recommended for analysing the outputs from Sensor Logger.
 For interactive data exploration and visualisation, use Jupyter Notebooks, which you can run for free easily with tools like Google Colab or Deep Notes.
 Your typical data science Python packages apply:

-- Pandas
+- Pandas for CSV parsing and manipulation
-- Numpy
+- Numpy for data analysis
-- SciPy
+- SciPy for time series analysis
-- Folium / Leaflet.js
+- Folium / Leaflet.js for geospatial visualisation
+- Dash / Flask for data streaming

 ### Understanding Timestamps
 All exported data have synchronised time stamps, meaning they can be cross-referenced.
 However, they do not necessarily align due to varied sampling rates.
 Note the followings: